PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Implementation of a Two-stage Update
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a large neural network policy with hundreds of thousands of parameters, directly solving for the PCPO update in :eq:`pcpo-eq-2` and :eq:`pcpo-eq-3` is impractical due to the computational cost.
+For a large neural network policy with thousands of parameters,
+directly solving for the PCPO update in :eq:`pcpo-eq-2` and :eq:`pcpo-eq-3` is
+impractical due to the computational cost.
-PCPO proposes that with a small step size :math:`\delta`, the reward function and constraints and the KL divergence constraint in the reward improvement step can be approximated with a first-order expansion, while the KL divergence measure in the projection step can also be approximated with a second order expansion.
+PCPO proposes that with a small step size :math:`\delta`, the reward function
+and the :math:`KL` divergence constraint in the reward improvement step can
+be approximated with a first-order expansion, while the KL
+divergence measure in the projection step can also be approximated with a
+second-order expansion.

 .. tab-set::